A localized consensus-based sampling algorithm: Introduction

 \subsection{Objectives and contributions}

-There are several aspects to consider when assessing sampling algorithms, both computationally and in terms of accuracy. \begin{enumerate}[label={(\roman*)}] \item \emph{The need for gradients.} Methods that require gradients of $V$ cannot be used when gradients are unavailable. \item \emph{Parallelizability.} Standard MCMC methods are inherently sequential due to the need to overcome a burn-in phase and are hard to parallelize effectively \cite{seelingerHighPerformanceUncertainty2021,yangParallelizableMarkovChain2018}.
-Alternatives such as SMC and McKean--Vlasov-based methods use an ensemble of particles in parameter space that exchange information through interaction.
-This means that any work that is local to a single particle, such as evaluating $G$, can be trivially parallelized over all particles. \item \emph{Non-Gaussian performance.} Many sampling methods use approximations that hold only for Gaussian distributions, leading to poor sampling performance on non-Gaussian and multimodal target distributions. \item \emph{Affine-invariance.} Some algorithms produce poor samples when the different dimensions of $\pi$ are poorly scaled.
+There are several aspects to consider when assessing sampling algorithms, both computationally and in terms of accuracy. \begin{enumerate}[label={(\roman*)}] \item \emph{The need for gradients.} Methods that require gradients of $V$ cannot be used when gradients are unavailable. \item \emph{Parallelizability.} Standard MCMC methods are inherently sequential due to the need to overcome a burn-in phase and are hard to parallelize effectively~\cite{seelingerHighPerformanceUncertainty2021,yangParallelizableMarkovChain2018}.
+SMC and McKean--Vlasov-based methods use an ensemble of particles in parameter space that exchange information through interaction.
+This means that any work that is local to a single particle, such as evaluating $G$, can be trivially parallelized over all particles. \item \emph{Non-Gaussian performance.} Many sampling methods use approximations that hold only for Gaussian distributions, leading to poor sampling performance when the target distribution is non-Gaussian or multimodal.
+Non-Gaussian distributions frequently arise in practice, for instance when solving Bayesian inverse problems~\cref{eq:intro:bip:bip} with a nonlinear forward model $G$. \item \emph{Affine-invariance.} Some algorithms produce poor samples when the different dimensions of $\pi$ are poorly scaled.
 The property of affine-invariance (detailed in \cref{def:ips:lang:ai} in the following section) ensures that affine transformations of the parameters do not influence sampling performance. \end{enumerate} This paper focuses on gradient-free, parallelizable sampling from poorly scaled, non-Gaussian distributions.
-We make the following contributions: \begin{enumerate}[label={(\roman*)}] \item \Cref{sec:cbs-approx} proposes a novel way to connect interacting Langevin diffusions \cite{garbuno-inigoInteractingLangevinDiffusions2020}, which use gradients, to consensus-based sampling~(CBS) \cite{carrilloConsensusbasedSampling2022}, which does not.
-This connection is based on three approximations: replacing $V$ by a Moreau envelope, approximating the proximal operator by a weighted mean, and assuming that the initial and target distributions are Gaussian. \item \Cref{sec:lcbs:glob-prec,sec:lcbs:loc-prec} adapt these approximations, removing those that go against our objective of solving non-Gaussian sampling problems.
-This results in an algorithm we name \emph{localized consensus-based sampling}. \Cref{sec:compare} compares the existing CBS, polarized CBS, and localized ALDI algorithms to our localized CBS method. \item We perform an analysis of localized CBS with a broad class of covariance-based preconditioners.
-We derive ODEs for the evolution of its mean and covariance when applied to Gaussian problems in \cref{sec:lcbs:gauss}.
-More generally, \cref{sec:lcbs:ai} shows that localized CBS is affine-invariant. \item \Cref{sec:comput} discusses how to efficiently approximate the mean-field equations with finite particle systems, along with other computational considerations. \Cref{sec:num} performs numerical experiments that showcase the affine-invariance and non-Gaussian performance of localized CBS. \end{enumerate} We start our discussion with a brief review of interacting Langevin diffusions and consensus-based sampling in \cref{sec:ips}.
+We make the following contributions: \begin{enumerate}[label={(\roman*)}] \item \Cref{sec:cbs-approx} proposes a novel way to connect interacting Langevin diffusions~\cite{garbuno-inigoInteractingLangevinDiffusions2020}, which use gradients, to consensus-based sampling~\cite{carrilloConsensusbasedSampling2022}, which does not.
+We rely on two approximations: replacing $V$ by a Moreau envelope and approximating the proximal operator by a weighted mean.
+CBS arises in the limit when the Moreau envelope reduces to a quadratic. \item \Cref{sec:lcbs:glob-prec,sec:lcbs:loc-prec} look at these approximations outside the CBS limit and tailor them to non-Gaussian problems.
+This results in an algorithm we name \emph{localized consensus-based sampling}.
+We perform an analysis of localized CBS with a broad class of covariance-based preconditioners.
+We derive ordinary differential equations (ODEs) for the evolution of its mean and covariance when applied to Gaussian problems in \cref{sec:lcbs:gauss}.
+More generally, \cref{sec:lcbs:ai} shows that localized CBS is affine-invariant. \item \Cref{sec:compare} compares the existing CBS, polarized CBS, and localized ALDI algorithms to our localized CBS method.
+We argue that our algorithm is an improved version of polarized CBS~\cite{bungertPolarizedConsensusbasedDynamics2024}, with our comparative benefits (such as affine-invariance and non-Gaussian performance) emerging from the connection to interacting Langevin diffusions. \item \Cref{sec:comput} discusses approximations of the mean-field equations with finite particle systems and other computational considerations. \Cref{sec:num} performs numerical experiments that showcase the method's affine-invariance and non-Gaussian performance. \end{enumerate} We start our discussion with a brief review of interacting Langevin diffusions and consensus-based sampling in \cref{sec:ips}.